Office of the Chief

 Adult Services Division

-Cliff Downing is a 26 year plus veteran of the Fresno County Probation Department.
+Cliff Downing is a 27 year plus veteran of the Fresno County Probation Department.
 His current responsibilities include directing the Adult Services Division.
 After graduating from Fresno Pacific University, he worked as a Group Counselor in the Juvenile Institution and a Deputy Probation Officer serving in many capacities within the Adult Division.
 After promotion to Probation Services Manager, his responsibilities included a wide array of positions at the Elkhorn Correctional Facility, Juvenile Placement and Behavioral Health Court, departmental training manager, as well as the Juvenile Justice Campus Commitment Facility.
-As a Probation Services Manager, Director Downing was instrumental in the development and implementation of the department’s Annual Training Plan, Performance Based Standards, and PREA.
+As a Probation Services Manager, Director Downing was instrumental in the development and implementation of the department’s Annual Training Plan, and Performance based Standards.

-In August of 2014, Mr. Downing was promoted to a Division Director and was responsible for the Juvenile Services Division until his re-assignment to the Adult Services Division in July of 2017.
+In August of 2014, after serving 10 years as a manager, Director Downing was promoted to a Division Director and was responsible for the Juvenile Services Division until his re-assignment to the Adult Services Division in July of 2017.

 Director Downing’s philosophy encompasses a team approach to problem solving; by allowing people to showcase their creative talents in developing projects and in their departmental assignments.
-He is a strong supporter of mentoring for all departmental classifications to increase individual performance, while preserving the historical perspective of state and local corrections, and promoting the current paradigm shift in community corrections through realignment.
+He is a strong supporter of mentoring for all departmental classifications to increase individual performance, while preserving the historical perspective of state and local corrections.

 Juvenile Services Division